laurelherting/lmh-headspace/AWS/examTips.md

 3. Using Software Developers Kit (SDK)

 ### Root Account
-Is the email address used to set up AWS account
+Email address used to create AWS account
 Always has full admin access
 Don’t give these credentials away!
 Instead, create a user for each individual w/in organization